AssemblyScript/website/src/status.md

 ## Philosophy

 The original idea making AssemblyScript attractive is that it wants to be a thin and efficient layer on top of WebAssembly with a familiar syntax, ultimately producing lean and mean Wasm binaries.
-This idea is composed of two components, however, that are sometimes antagonal: **Lean and mean** implies that we have to stay close to WebAssembly, not overdoing things while rather investing in future WebAssembly features, while a **familiar syntax** naturally makes us want to support more of the original language right now.
-One could say that AssemblyScript is moving on a slippery slope by design, encouraging its team to pursue their vision, with the ultimate goal being to get rid of as much of the slope as we can without sacrificing either efficiency or usability.
+This idea is composed of two components, however, that are sometimes antagonal: **Lean and mean** implies that we have to stay close to WebAssembly, favoring future WebAssembly features over filler implementations in linear memory, while a **familiar syntax** naturally makes us want to support more of the original language right now.
+One could say that AssemblyScript is moving on a slippery slope by design, with the ultimate goal being to get rid of as much of the slope as we can without sacrificing efficiency.

 ## WebAssembly features